top of page

 EXPLORING TRIADS

-Since harmonization is the groundwork of historical preluding, the basic triads will be the first elements to learn.
+Since harmonization is the foundation of historical preluding, the basic triads will be the first elements to learn.

-Major and minor triads can be practiced all over the keyboard as shown in the following example.
-It is recommended to learn the corresponding chord symbols as well and to become familiar with the differences between major and minor triads.
+Major and minor triads can be practiced up and down the keyboard as shown in the example below.
+It is recommended to learn the corresponding chord symbols and to become familiar with the differences between major and minor triads.

-The following example shows two versions of a triad spread out over the whole keyboard.
+The following example shows two versions of a triad spread out over the entire keyboard.

 basics 3klanken.png